Girls Preparatory School: Robin Hood

 Formerly, a weeklong festival was planned each year by an elected committee of students, known as Robin Hood.
 In the festival, any school-recognized club or team is able to open a booth and sell a craft or food for a charity of their choice.
 The committee itself could also operate a booth, which would benefit the overall goal of that year's Robin Hood.
 In the past, the main goal has been to gift Greg Mortenson, author of Three Cups of Tea: One Man's Mission To Promote Peace...
 One School At A Time and the founder of Central Asia Institute, with the money to endow a girls' school in Pakistan.
 Another year it was to help assist a like-minded Chattanooga school with a contribution to Chattanooga Girl's Leadership Academy, an all girls college preparatory charter school focusing on STEM education, the first public single-gender school in Tennessee.
 This long-standing tradition, however, was phased out by 2014.

 MBD: Girl Edition

 One of GPS's newer traditions, MBD: Girl Edition, is an entrepreneurial opportunity for girls in and around the Chattanooga area to seek knowledge and support from local professionals.
 It debuted in 2015 as a women's and girls' symposium, Mad Bad and Dangerous, and has hosted such notable guest speakers as Lori Greiner, prolific inventor and "Shark Tank" star.
-The most recent installment features a one-day Girls Marketplace, where girls can sell products and services, and a 24Hour Generator, which pairs students with mentors to help them solve real-world business problems as they compete for a cash prize.
-The event relies heavily on volunteers and financial support of businesses and community organizations.
+The most recent installment featured a one-day Girls Marketplace, where girls sold products and services, and a 24Hour Generator, which paired students with mentors to help them solve real-world business problems as they competed for a cash prize.
+The event relied heavily on volunteers and financial support of businesses and community organizations.
+The event was discontinued in 2020.